SidTheChillGuy/SmartResumeScreener/README.md

 # SmartResumeScreener
-A smart resume parser, candidate screener and management website demo, made using Gradio and Python
+A smart resume parser, candidate screener and management website demo, made using Gradio and Python.